What is script registration?

 What document file formats do you accept?

 We vault documents from the following types of files: PDF, Highland, Final Draft, text, RTF, Microsoft Word, Microsoft Works, Movie Magic Screenwriter, FadeIn, and CeltX.
-If you don’t see a filetype you need on that list, just let us know.
+If you don’t see a filetype you need on that list, just let us know and we’ll consider adding it for you.